 Wilsey Down (5 mins drive)

-Our nearest & very traditional pub.
-Go to the end of the lane turn left on to the A395 towards Camelford and the pub is about 1 mile down on the right.
+The nearest and very traditional pub.
+Go to the end of the lane, turn left onto the A395 towards Camelford and the pub is about 1 mile down on the right.

 Rising Sun Inn near Altarnun (10 mins drive)

-A fifteenth century coaching inn.
+A 15th century coaching inn.
 Old fashioned and charming.

 Family friendly with a great play area for children.
-There is plenty of seating outside to gaze at the spectacular view or watch the tide come in.
+There is plenty of seating outside to gaze at the spectacular views or watch the tide come in.

-Mill House Inn near Trebarwith Strand (20 mins)
+Mill House Inn near Trebarwith Strand (20 mins drive)